tarasowski/content-marketing-checklists/README.md

 ## Why?

 * It's the 4th kind of luck (luck from unique character) that becomes deterministic.
-It's an algorithm for succes.
+It's an algorithm for success.
 [See More](https://nav.al/how-to-get-rich)